 The EVA midsole provides hikers great balance and comfort, for longer day hikes.
 The shoes weigh about 15 ounces each, coming in at just under two pounds in total.
 The weight is also reasonably light in, so they won't drag hikers down.
 In some reviews, hikers indicate the arch support is too far back in the shoe.
 This design causes some instability, and discomfort for many individuals.

 The average price of these shoes is fifty five bucks to seventy five.
-Amazon reviews for these hiking shoes is 4.7 out of 5-stars.

 - GORE-TEX waterproof stability trail-running shoe delivers subtle pronation correction